Pr0x1mas/beenz-bot/README.md

 Sends a cursed image of beans

 ### $play
 Plays a song from youtube specified in the message.
-Example command: `$Pr0x1mas KSP Minmus SSTO`
+Example command: `$play Pr0x1mas KSP Minmus SSTO`